skizap/The-Inspector/docs/DEPLOYMENT.md

 **Step 7: Access Your Deployment**

-Vercel will provide a URL like: `https://the-inspector-xyz.vercel.app`
+Vercel will provide a URL like: `https://the-inspector.vercel.app` (your actual deployment URL)

 Open the URL in your browser to test the application.